Converg3nce/matic-docs/docs/getting-started.md

 2. Once deposited tokens get confirmed on the mainchain, the corresponding tokens will get reflected on the Matic chain
     - The user can now transfer tokens to anyone they want instantly with negligible fees.
 Matic chain has faster blocks (approximately 1 second).
 That way, the transfer will be done almost instantly.
 3. Once a user is ready, they can withdraw remaining tokens from the mainchain.
 Withdrawal of funds is initiated from the Plasma Sidechain.
 A checkpoint interval of 5 mins is set, where all the blocks on the Matic block layer are validated since the last checkpoint.
-4. Once the checkpoint is submitted to the mainchain Ethereum contract, an NFT Exi (ERC721) token is created of equivalent value.
+4. Once the checkpoint is submitted to the mainchain Ethereum contract, an Exit NFT (ERC721) token is created of equivalent value.
 5. Users need to wait for a 7 day challenge period
 6. Once the challenge period is complete, the withdrawn funds can be claimed back to your Ethereum acccount from the mainchain contract using a process-exit procedure.
     - User can also get a fast exit via 0x or Dharma (coming soon!)